threader/PC-Tuning/docs/configure-amd.md

 - Disable FreeSync, it's poorly implemented compared to NVIDIA's G-Sync.

-- Open CMD and run the commands below.
+- Open CMD & run the commands below.
 Ensure to change the driver key to suit your needs.

     - Run ``C:\prerequisites\scripts\get-driver-keys.bat`` to get the driver keys on your system